INTO-CPS-Association/Documentation/docs/contributers_guide.rst

 .. _`INTO-CPS Documentation repo`: https://github.com/INTO-CPS-Association/Documentation.git

-The documentation is build and hosted by a service called `Read the docs`_ (rtd) which uses Sphinx_ to build html, pdf and epub documenation.
+The documentation is build and hosted by a service called `Read the docs`_ (rtd) which uses Sphinx_ to build html, pdf and epub documentation.
 The process is automated such that any commit to the `INTO-CPS Documentation repo`_ causes the documentation to be updated.
 Sphinx uses a markdown-like format called reStructuredText_ (rst) which is suitable for creating hierarchical document structures contains cross-references.

 Anyone can contribute to the documentation provided they have write access to `INTO-CPS Documentation repo`_.
 The documentation shown on this webpage is stored in the ``Documentation/docs`` directory as shown below.
-Of particular intrest is the ``index.rst`` and ``conf.py`` file, the former being the entry point of the documentation and the latter being the configuration used by Sphinx_.
+Of particular interest is the ``index.rst`` and ``conf.py`` file, the former being the entry point of the documentation and the latter being the configuration used by Sphinx_.

 .. image:: images/contributing_to_documentation.png
     :align: center